 Difference in visual acuity between the eyes (refractive amblyopia).
 A significant difference between prescriptions in each eye – often due to hyperopia, but sometimes also myopia or an uneven surface curve of the eye (astigmatism) – can result in a sluggish eye.
 Lazy eye (amblyopia) Treatment in Nizamabad

-Glasses or contact lenses are generally used to address these refraction problems.
+Glasses or contact lenses are generally used to address this refraction problems.
 In some children, sluggish eyes are caused by a combination of strabismus and refractive problems.
 Lazy eye (amblyopia) Treatment in Nizamabad

 Factors associated with an increased risk of sluggish eyes include: